-Finally, as was mentioned previously, there are indigenous peoples in voluntary isolation in the Basin.
+Finally, as was mentioned previously, there are Indigenous Peoples in voluntary isolation in the Basin.
 These peoples are affected, among other things, by mercury residues deposited in rivers due to illegal mining in some parts of the basin, which leads to serious contamination of fish that are later consumed by the inhabitants.
-These peoples are deemed a vulnerable population, and it is a priority for the Project to consider the EAS 7 to adopt the appropriate measures to recognize, respect and protect their territories, lands, health and culture, as well as measures to avoid any unwanted contact with them as a result of the project.

-&lt;sup>16 De La Cruz, P. 2015.
-Ferias de Chagras en la Amazonia colombiana, contribuciones a los conocimientos tradicionales y al intercambio de productos de asociaciones indígenas y mujeres de Tarapacá.[Chagras Fairs in the Colombian Amazon, contributions to traditional knowledge and the exchange of products of indigenous associations and women of Tarapacá.]
+These peoples are deemed a vulnerable population, and it is a al intercambio de productos de asociaciones indígenas y mujeres de Tarapacá.
+[Chagras Fairs in the Colombian Amazon, contributions to traditional knowledge and the exchange of products of indigenous associations and women of Tarapacá.]
 218 p.
 In: